We are proud to announce IVC has met the strict requirements for accreditation with the American College of Radiology.

 When treating varicose veins we explain to patients that we are treating superficial veins and these veins only return 10% of the blood from the legs.
 The remaining 90% is returned through the deep system.
 We are not treating or closing down any deep veins, in addition, there are so many remaining superficial veins that are still working properly that we close down the problematic ones and improve symptoms in you legs.

 Another question asked often is “What is the limit to how many veins you can close down without causing a problem?”
 That is a difficult question to answer, but so far we have not reached an upper limit in treating varicose veins where we would feel that treating anymore veins may create problems instead of solving them.

 Often patients want to know why all of their procedures for varicose veins cannot be done all in one setting.
 At IVC we understand that it would be more convenient for some patients to have all the procedures done at once, but there are a few reasons this is not done.

 The primary reason that we don’t combine all the procedures in one day is because some of the problematic veins may resolve after treatment of larger veins.
-At IVC your treatment plan begins with the principal veins that are causing the majority of problems.
-For example sometimes when we see moderate to severe reflux in the Greater Saphenous Vein (GSV) and mild reflux in the Small Saphenous Vein (SSV) the Small Saphenous Vein may actually resolve and therefore no treatment is necessary after treatment of the Greater Saphenous Vein.
+Your treatment plan begins with the principal veins that are causing the majority of problems.
+For example sometimes when we see moderate to severe reflux in the great saphenous vein (GSV) and mild reflux in the small saphenous vein (SSV), the small saphenous vein may actually resolve and therefore no treatment is necessary after treatment of the greater saphenous vein.
 This is also true for the visible bulging veins seen in the legs, as they are branches arising off of larger, more problematic veins.
 That is why these veins are often treated last, because resolution of the primary problem can reduce these remaining veins to the point that treatment is not needed.

 Through years of treating patients we have developed methods that we feel give patients the best results while minimize exposure to unnecessary risks.